iterative/dvc.org/content/docs/command-reference/remove.md

 ## Options

-- `--outs` - remove the outputs described in the given `targets` as well.
+- `--outs` - remove the outputs of any stage `targets` as well.
+This is always applied automatically for `.dvc` file targets.

 - `-h`, `--help` - prints the usage/help message, and exit.